 - We also need to make Jenkins Git plugin check out the project to a specific local branch.

 - Now the release configuration.
 We are happy with the defaults of Release Plugin.
 When we perform the release, we are asked for releaseVersion and developmentVersion.
-The convention is that for normal releases we should increment MINOR version (you can read more here).
+The convention is that for normal releases we should increment MINOR version (you can read more on the semver site).
 When provided, GitFlow will automatically pick those values up and use them.

 - Here we specify the behavior of the release itself.
 What we want to do is to perform the jgitflow:release-start goal of JGitFlow Plugin. -X is a debug flag.
 With debug enabled, we can thoroughly trace the steps of the Maven goal execution.